 - Be a part of a supportive, dedicated growing team.

 - Attractive remuneration package plus salary sacrificing options.

-Please include your CV and a cover letter outlining your interest in working with MASC Trials and addressing the key selection criteria.
+Please include your CV and a cover letter outlining your interest in working with MASC Trials and addressing the key selection criteria (applications without a cover letter will not be considered).
 Please provide a minimum of two referees.
-Applicants must have Australian working rights.
+Applicants must have full Australian work rights.

 Alfred Health is an equal opportunity employer and is committed to attracting and retaining a diverse workforce that reflects the community we serve.
 Applications from Aboriginal and Torres Strait Islanders are encouraged.